ryanccn/vendflare/README.md

 You can change what build you use by going to `wrangler.toml` and editing the `main` field to the path of the build that you want to use.

+## Testing

+Tests are powered by [Vitest](https://vitest.dev/).
+They all assume a KV binding environment, so make sure the `KV` binding is set when running the tests. `vitest-environment-miniflare` ensures an isolated storage environment.

 ## License

 GNU AGPL v3